Overview of telephone and meeting boxes

 The simplest case: The 1 telephone box (standing)

-Telephone boxes are about the size of a phone box from the 1990s.
-Thanks to the sound insulation, one person can make a phone call or attend a video conference in peace and quiet on a floor area of approx. 1 square metre.
-In addition, almost all models have a narrow table at standing height and, if necessary, a matching stool.
+Modern telephone boxes are roughly the size of a telephone box from the 1990s.
+Thanks to the sound insulation, one person can make phone calls or take part in a video conference in peace and quiet in a space of around 1 square metre.
+Almost all models have a narrow table at standing height and a matching stool if required.
 Lighting and ventilation are integrated and are usually controlled automatically via a motion sensor.

 Telephone boxes for one person are by far the most requested boxes and offer a very good price-performance ratio due to their compactness.

-Concentrated work while sitting at a real table is not possible in the one-square-metre models for reasons of space.
+Concentrated working while seated at a proper table is not possible in the one-square-metre models due to lack of space (see here): Work booth).

-In the popularity scale, the meeting boxes for 4 people are directly in second place behind the 1-person telephone boxes.
-This is due to the good price-performance ratio, especially if you compare this with, for example, 2-person boxes.
+In terms of popularity, meeting boxes for 4 people are in second place behind the 1-seater phone boxes.
+This is due to the good price-performance ratio, especially when compared with the somewhat narrower but almost equally expensive 2-person boxes, for example.

-• Two people should be able to participate in video conferences while sitting at an optimal angle.
-In this case, the second bench is omitted and instead a monitor with video camera is mounted on this side of the meeting box.
-These models, labelled "video lounge" or similar, represent a very professional setting for video conferencing.
-This investment can make sense if no separate meeting room is available for important customer presentations and the "4-person box with laptop on the table" variant is not professional enough.
+• Special video conference setting: Some companies regularly require two people to take part in video conferences at an optimum angle.
+Specially designed acoustic boxes offer a suitable interior for such cases based on the footprint of a 4-seater meeting box.
+In this case, the second bench seat is omitted and a monitor with a video camera is mounted on this side of the meeting box instead.
+These models, labelled "Video Lounge" or similar, represent a very professional setting for video conferences.
+This investment can make sense if a separate meeting room is not available for important customer presentations and the "4-seater box with laptop on the table" variant is not professional enough.

 Conclusion

-It is not without reason that the 1-section telephone boxes (standing) and the 4-section meeting boxes are among the best sellers.
-In both cases, there is a good price-performance ratio with good use of space.
+It is not without reason that the 1-seater telephone boxes (upright) and the 4-seater meeting boxes are among the best sellers.
+In both cases, there is a good price-performance ratio with good space utilisation.
+Work boxes for concentrated individual work are also increasingly in demand.

 Part 2